Love (1920 film)

-Love is an extant American 1920 silent era romance drama film starring Louise Glaum, James Kirkwood, and Joseph Kilgour.
+Love is an extant 1920 American silent romanctic drama film starring Louise Glaum, James Kirkwood, and Joseph Kilgour.
 Directed by Wesley Ruggles and produced by J. Parker Read, Jr., the screenplay was adapted by Louis Joseph Vance based on a story by Carol Kapleau.

 Plot

-A young woman, Natalie Storm (played by Glaum), works in a sweatshop and struggles to support her mother (played by Yorke) and little sister, Beatrice (played by Cartwright).
+A young woman, Natalie Storm, works in a sweatshop and struggles to support her mother and little sister, Beatrice.
 Their mother dies and Beatrice suffers from poverty.

-Because of her circumstances, Natalie rejects the marriage proposal of Tom Chandler (played by Kirkwood), a self-educated mining engineer.
+Because of her circumstances, Natalie rejects the marriage proposal of Tom Chandler, a self-educated mining engineer.
 He then leaves for South America, where he intends to make his fortune.
-To save her sister and herself, Natalie becomes the mistress of a wealthy Wall Street magnate, Alvin Dunning (played by Kilgour).
+To save her sister and herself, Natalie becomes the mistress of a wealthy Wall Street magnate, Alvin Dunning.
 When he publicly humiliates her, however, she becomes determined to free herself.

 Meanwhile, Chandler discovers a copper mine in South America and returns.
 He is invited to a party at Dunning's home.
 When he meets Natalie as Dunning's mistress he is heartbroken and abruptly leaves.
 Natalie is by now desperate to get away from Dunning.
 She then acquires enough money from a lucky stock tip to leave him.

 Dunning finds Natalie and attempts to force her to return to him.
 He is killed in a violent car accident and Natalie is severely injured.
 Upon opening her eyes after the crash, she sees Chandler standing over her.
 The couple is happily reconciled.